mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-9.md

 // - 'var a' also tries to exist in the global scope (since 'var' is not block-scoped).
 // - JavaScript does not allow var to redeclare an already declared let in the same scope, leading to a SyntaxError.

+// Since the global scope already has let a, var a → tries to redeclare it.
+// JavaScript rule: A var cannot redeclare a let/const in the same scope.
+// This is called illegal shadowing.

 console.log(a); // ❌ SyntaxError: Identifier 'a' has already been declared

-// 🔴 This is called **illegal shadowing** because:
-// - A 'var' variable cannot redeclare a 'let' or 'const' variable in the same scope.
 // - This results in a **SyntaxError** before execution.

 ```